Information Subject To Change Without Prior Notice

 Am I allowed to take courses at another 4-year college or university?

-Yes, you are allowed.
+Yes, in many cases you are allowed.
+You can always take courses at another UC.
+For Fall 2017 admits and later: After completing 105 lower division quarter units, students cannot receive credit for lower division courses completed at a 4-year college or university.
+Please note that “lower division” means lower division at the OTHER school.
+You can still receive credits for upper division coursework at another 4-year, even if it is not a UC.
 If you take a class at another UC it will count towards your GPA.
-If you take a class at another 4-year college or university outside of the UC’s, it will not count towards your GPA, but you will get credit.
+If you take a class at another 4-year college or university outside of the UC’s, it will not count towards your GPA, but you will get units.

 It is expected that students take required courses and major electives on a letter grade basis (NOT pass/no pass).

-For credit to be applied to HSSEAS degree requirements, you must submit transcripts, AP credit, and evaluation materials before the end of your first term at UCLA after completing the work.
+For credit to be applied to UCLA Samueli School of Engineering degree requirements, you must submit transcripts, AP credit, and evaluation materials before the end of your first term at UCLA after completing the work.
 Make sure the course has already been evaluated.

 UCLA Extension courses cannot be taken for degree credit.
 Please see this memo from Associate Dean Wesel.